 Ray also has a particular talent for creating immersive exhibitions that help convey the narrative and themes of a topic.
 This is evident in projects such as the Gateway permanent exhibition at Southampton’s SeaCity Museum; the visitor centre at Robinsons Brewery and the Glamour of Italian Fashion exhibition for V&A.

 In all of his projects, he balances stretching design thinking with common sense and an upbeat attitude.
 Ray speaks as a guest lecturer at KLC School of Design, Royal College of Art and University College London.

 Ray studied Product Design at Ravensbourne College, London.

 Reena is interested in the relationship between architecture and landscape as well as public and private spaces.
 Her focus lies in intriguing spaces and how specific research can influence design.
 This analysis adds depth which underpins her work at Mowat & Company.
 Using this she has worked on cultural and hospitality based projects such as St Albans Museum & Gallery and Renewal, an Imperial War Museum exhibition.

 Reena also has experience assisting on landscape projects from small scale residential gardens to schools and hospitals.
-In her spare time she has also overseen the renovation of her family home from start to finish.
+In her spare time she has also overseen the construction of her family home from start to finish.